 The installers are amazing.
 The initial installation takes like five minutes.
 Hit [Enter] to the defaults, make your username and password, and it’s ready to go.
 Then the software installer is ideal, too.
 Just pkg_info to search for something and pkg_add to install it in seconds.
 (Which also installs all of its documentation, too.)

 Everything is rock-solid and just works.
 Hardware I couldn’t get working in Linux just works on a first try with OpenBSD.
 And because they don’t stay cutting-edge, keeping a cautious pace, it keeps working and doesn’t break.
 The whole system is carefully planned and consistent, instead of a hodge-podge of bits and pieces.

-It's all free and run by helpful volunteers.
+It’s all free and run by helpful volunteers.
 If you searched ports, but some application you need is missing or out of date, just contact the maintainer and offer some assistance or money to help get it updated or added.
-I've sponsored the OpenBSD port of Elixir, Erlang, Ledger, and Qutebrowser (a great web browser you should try.)
-I also donated $1000 to the OpenBSD foundation to support their ongoing work.
+I’ve donated $3850 to the developers to help improve the OpenBSD port of Node.js, Elixir, Erlang, Anki, Ledger, and Qutebrowser.

 This is where I could say, “So go to openbsd.org and give it a try!
 Bye!”